 Why should we add one at a time?

-If you play all six strings and it sounds ok all together you’ll move on.
+If you play all six strings and it sounds OK together, you’ll move on.
 Even though the third string is buzzing and your first finger is muting a string that should be open.

 If you add/play them one by one you’ll hear when you’re off and you’ll try to correct it.
 Trust me, it only takes a little more effort to get it right!

 Stop right there.
 Keep making small adjustments until that note sound clear.
-Then play only the bottom four strings until your confident that you have solved the problem.
+Then play only the bottom four strings until you’re confident that you have solved the problem.

 When you’re at the point where it all sounds good again, then add in the remaining strings.

-I know that sounds like a lot but trust me, once you follow these steps you’ll likely to never have to re-learn that chord again.
-Simply put learn it right once and you’ll have it for life!
+I know that sounds like a lot but trust me, once you follow these steps, you’ll likely never have to re-learn that chord again.
+Simply put, learn it right once, and you’ll have it for life!

 Step 3: One Touch Method